Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Unwelcome Spirits.md

 Two Dwendalian [guards](https://www.dndbeyond.com/monsters/guard) normally defend this area but spend most of their time playing at cards or dice.
 Both guards carry master keys for the cages and for the kennels ([area V10](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-unwelcome-spirits#V10Kennels "area V10")), and one carries a key to the main hall ([area V5](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-unwelcome-spirits#V5MainHall "area V5")).
 Without a key, the cages can be opened with a successful DC 15 Dexterity check using thieves’ tools, or forced open from the outside with a successful DC 20 Strength ([Athletics](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Athletics)) check.

-The solitary prisoner is a neutral evil hollow one [cultist](https://www.dndbeyond.com/monsters/cultist) of [[Ceratos]] named Alonne Frith, a [[Far Realm]] scholar from [[Rotthold]].
+The solitary prisoner is a neutral evil [[Hollow Ones|hollow one]] [cultist](https://www.dndbeyond.com/monsters/cultist) of [[Ceratos]] named Alonne Frith, a [[Far Realm]] scholar from [[Rotthold]].
 Frith was captured by a Fort Venture patrol during his journey through the [[Brokenveil Marsh]] seeking eldritch relics.
 His distinctly undead nature was quickly identified as a point of interest for [Parson Pellinost](https://www.dndbeyond.com/monsters/parson-pellinost), and Frith has since become a reluctant yet reliable subject for Pellinost’s experiments.

 Alonne Frith is toilworn and weary after several days of interrogation by Pellinost.
-He wears a bloodstained [hunter’s coat](https://www.dndbeyond.com/magic-items/hunters-coat) (see [chapter 6](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-treasures#HuntersCoat "chapter 6")) whose magical properties have gone unnoticed by Pellinost and his cronies.
+He wears a bloodstained [hunter’s coat](https://www.dndbeyond.com/magic-items/hunters-coat) (see [chapter 6](https://www.dndbeyond.com/sources/egtw/wildemount-treasures#HuntersCoat "chapter 6")) whose magical properties have gone unnoticed by Pellinost and his cronies.

 If the alarm is sounded or the dogs in [area V10](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-unwelcome-spirits#V10Kennels "area V10") start barking, one of the guards heads to the kennel to release the dogs before investigating the disturbance, while the other guard holds their position at the jail.

 If the characters manage to free Alonne Frith, the cultist can be convinced to join the party and take up the characters’ mission with a successful DC 18 Charisma ([Persuasion](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Persuasion)) check.

 In addition to the playing card set and dice they use for entertainment, the two guards each have a coin purse containing 26 cp and 17 cp, respectively.
-In addition to the [[hunter’s coat]] Alonne Frith wears (see [chapter 6](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-treasures#HuntersCoat "chapter 6")), one guard also carries Frith’s weapon, a [black-bladed +1 scimitar](https://www.dndbeyond.com/magic-items/scimitar-1), but is unaware of its magical properties and doesn’t use the weapon in combat.
+In addition to the [[hunter’s coat]] Alonne Frith wears (see [chapter 6](https://www.dndbeyond.com/sources/egtw/wildemount-treasures#HuntersCoat "chapter 6")), one guard also carries Frith’s weapon, a [black-bladed +1 scimitar](https://www.dndbeyond.com/magic-items/scimitar-1), but is unaware of its magical properties and doesn’t use the weapon in combat.

 If [Bol’bara](https://www.dndbeyond.com/monsters/bolbara) has already been possessed, the two guards are dead and Alonne Frith huddles in his cage, the only living witness to Fort Venture’s demise.
 Frith can describe seeing a lone [[Goblinkin|goblin]] spellcaster taking on the garrison, and how her power forced many of the soldiers to turn against each other.
 He can still be asked to join the party, but the Charisma ([Persuasion](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Persuasion)) check to convince him is made with disadvantage.